Students analyze surface air temperature anomalies to identify change with respect to different latitudes across the world.

 List of all Earth as a System Mini Lessons

-Explore the spatial patterns observed in meteorological data and learn how this information is used to predict weather and understand climate behavior.
-By observing patterns in data we can classify our observations and investigate underlying cause and effect relationships.
+Students explore the spatial patterns observed in meteorological data and learn how this information is used to predict weather and understand climate behavior.

 This mini lesson helps students visualize how the Hydrosphere and Cryosphere interact to produce changes in land and sea ice.

 This mini lesson has students explore three visualizations to see the new benchmark map scientists can use to study the extent and speed of changes to the largest ice sheet in the world.